IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ## Document synchronization

-For the Language server to do anything it needs to know what the user is doing.
+For the Language server to do anything, it needs to know what the user is doing.

-The Specification defines 3 [Document Synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization) methods for this:
+The LSP-Specification defines 3 [Document Synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization) methods for this purpose:
  - [`textDocument/didOpen`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didOpen)
  - [`textDocument/didChange`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange)
  - [`textDocument/didClose`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didClose)

 which are mandatory to implement (for clients).

 The names are pretty self-explanatory.
 When ever a document is opened, changed or closed the client sends this information to the server.
 The [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange) notification[^4] supports full and incremental synchronization.
 The server and client negotiate this during [initialization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).